rossinthecloud/rossinthecloud.github.io/_posts/2021-12-22-FT2021LEDVideoAutomation.md

 excerpt_separator: <!--more-->
 ---
 #### Introduction
-Welcome to my entry into the Festive Tech Calendar 2021...
-"All I want for Christmas is.... budget LED video lighting".
+Welcome to my entry into the <a href="https://www.festivetechcalendar.com> target="_blank">Festive Tech Calendar 2021</a> "All I want for Christmas is.... budget LED video lighting".

 In this blog post I will walk through a budget LED video lighting option which can be controlled via automation.
 Like many of you I have been working from home, on many video calls and recording videos.

-I wanted to improve the lighting for my camera and started to look into options.Initially I looked at the <a href="https://www.amazon.co.uk/dp/B07L755X9G/>Elgato Key Lights</a> which are fantastic bits of kit however I wanted to try out a cheaper alternative.
+I wanted to improve the lighting for my camera and started to look into options.Initially I looked at the <a href="https://www.amazon.co.uk/dp/B07L755X9G target="_blank">Elgato Key Lights</a> which are fantastic bits of kit however I wanted to try out a cheaper alternative.

 <!--more-->